locationtech/geotrellis/docs/guide/faq.md

 ## How can I convert a `Tile`'s `CellType`?

-Q: Let's say I have a tile with incorrect `CellType` information or that, for whatever reason, I need to change it.
+**Question**: Let's say I have a tile with incorrect `CellType` information or that, for whatever reason, I need to change it.
 How can I convert a `Tile`'s `CellType`?
 Which methods can I use?

-A: There are two distinct flavors of 'conversion' which GeoTrellis supports for moving between `CellType`s: `convert` and `interpretAs`.
+**Answer**: There are two distinct flavors of 'conversion' which GeoTrellis supports for moving between `CellType`s: `convert` and `interpretAs`.
 In what follows we will try to limit any confusion about just what differentiates these two methods and describe which should be used under what circumstances.

-In previous sections, we've said that the `CellType` is just a piece of metadata carried around alongside a `Tile` which helps GeoTrellis to keep track of how that `Tile`'s array should be interacted with.
+[Elsewhere](core-concepts.md#cell-types), we've said that the `CellType` is just a piece of metadata carried around alongside a `Tile` which helps GeoTrellis to keep track of how that `Tile`'s array should be interacted with.
 The distinction between `interpretAs` and `convert` relates to how smart GeoTrellis should be while swapping out one `CellType` for another.

 Broadly, `convert` assumes that your `Tile`'s `CellType` is accurate and that you'd like the semantics of your `Tile` to remain invariant under